Runtime Authorization Layer

 Agentic AI IAM Framework & MAESTRO

-CSA's purpose-built framework for AI agent security describes exactly what Behavry implements: agent identity, Zero Trust policy enforcement, secure delegation, and real-time behavioral monitoring.
+CSA's purpose-built framework describes exactly what Behavry implements: agent identity, Zero Trust policy enforcement, secure delegation, and real-time behavioral monitoring.
 MAESTRO identifies authorization hijacking and untraceability as the primary attack surfaces.

 Read the framework ↗